GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 The choice of the #acr("MAE") as performance criteria has the advantage of being expressed in length units.
 For clarity reasons, the values for this metric will be displayed in centimeters (cm).
-// TODO: check that we have indeed used cm.

 ==== Base Solution and General Methodology